rprichard/win32-console-docs/README.md

 ### Console handles (modern)

 Starting with Windows 8, console handles are true NT kernel handles that reference NT kernel objects.
+Console handles are associated with a device path beginning with`\Device\ConDrv\`.
+View the full path using `procexp.exe` or `handle.exe` from sysinternals (e.g. `handle.exe -a -p <pid>`).
+Be sure to run the tool elevated, or you will only see the `\Device\ConDrv` for each handle.

-If a process is attached to a console, then it will have two handles open to `\Device\ConDrv` that Windows uses internally.
-These handles are never observable by the user program.
-(To view them, use `handle.exe` from sysinternals, i.e. `handle.exe -a -p <pid>`.)
-A process with no attached console never has these two handles open.
+If a process is attached to a console, then it will have two open console handles that Windows uses internally -- one to `\Device\ConDrv\Connect` and another to `\Device\ConDrv\Reference`.

-Ordinary I/O console handles are also associated with `\Device\ConDrv`.
-The underlying console objects can be classified in two ways:
+Ordinary I/O console objects can be classified in two ways:

  - *Input* vs *Output*
  - *Bound* vs *Unbound*